osixia/container-baseimage/image/service-available/cfssl/assets/default-ca/README.md

-# to geneate a new ca :
+# How to generate the default CA:
 cfssl gencert -initca config/ca-csr.json | cfssljson -bare default-ca